Salado: The Drinking Water Crisis in Uruguay | Translation

 [Nausícaa]: Trihalomethanes are generated during the disinfection process when chlorine reacts to organic matter in the water.
 They enter the body when we drink water, but can also be absorbed through the skin or inhaled in vapor when we shower.
 According to the International Agency for Research on Cancer, which is part of the WHO, trihalomethanes are in a group of compounds that are possibly carcinogenic.

-[Bruno]: In mid-June, the authorities of the Faculty of Chemistry of the University of the Republic held a press conference warning that, with the increase in the allowed amount of chlorine in the water, the presence of trihalomethanes was also growing.
+[Bruno]: In mid-June, the authorities of the Faculty of Chemistry of the University of the Republic held a press conference warning that, with the increase in the allowed amount of chlorine in water, the presence of trihalomethanes was also growing.
 At that time, they recommended taking quick showers to avoid inhaling them.
 A week later, the dean of the faculty said that the recommendation about bathing was a mistake, although he asked citizens not to drink tap water.

 [Nausícaa]: While the reason for the water crisis is still being investigated, the main factor was an unusual drought in the southwest of the country.